fireteam99/CS366-Studyguides/studyguide.md

 ```

 ### LEFT JOIN
 A type of outer join, it returns all of the records from the left table and only the matched records from the right.
-As a result, some attributes from the left table may be null.
+As a result, some attributes from the right table may be null.

 ```sql
 SELECT column_name(s)